Why does multiple myeloma cause pain?

 Your doctor might also recommend that you take calcium and vitamin D supplements.
 These nutrients also help keep bones strong.

-Take pain relievers and other medications to manage pain.
 You can also try non-drug interventions, such as:

 - heat or cold applied to painful areas